← Back to Docs

 Handle Promo Codes (Optional)

-If your campaign includes a buyer incentive (a discount for referred users), the affiliate tracking URL will also include a ?promo=CODE parameter alongside the ?rgta_ref=.
-This is the coupon code you configured when creating the campaign in Regatta.
+If your campaign includes a buyer incentive (a discount for referred users), the affiliate tracking URL will also include a ?promo=CODE parameter alongside the ?swarm_ref=.
+This is the coupon code you configured when creating the campaign in AffiliateSwarm.

 Example tracking URL with promo code